Özyeğin University, Çekmeköy Campus Nişantepe District, Orman Street, 34794 Çekmeköy - İSTANBUL

 MGMT 505 - Business Ethics & Corporate Social Responsibility: Managers and employees continuously face ethical dilemmas in their professional careers.
 Hence it is crucial to integrate ethics into decision making processes at every level of an organization.
 Through theoretical approaches, critical (self-) reflections, and real business cases, this course provides a scientific framework for ethics in business.

-MGMT 701 - Strategic Management: Strategic issues are at the core of company success and survival.
+MGMT 701 - Strategic Management Lab: Strategic issues are at the core of company success and survival.
 This course discusses selected core concepts and tools of strategic management, such as resources, capabilities, environmental interaction, company and business model evolution, organization and portfolio of innovation, knowledge and stakeholder management, value creation, sustainable competitive advantage, performance impact, and strategic fit.
 During the course students make a strategic analysis of a real-world company, using these strategic management concepts.

 MKTG 502 - Marketing Management: The course provides an introduction to the role of marketing in an organization.
 Specifically, it addresses developing marketing solutions within the organization and developing the ability to define and analyze marketing problems.
 It addresses analytical concepts and techniques relevant for marketing decision making, with an emphasis on creating, capturing, and sustaining customer value.
 It provides a forum (both written and oral) for presenting and defending own marketing decisions, and for critically examining and discussing the recommendations of others.